PattyHarris/my-react-app/README.md

 20. Adding the last 5 searches accessible with buttons: I used the buttons as the search and letting the button text show the last search.
 The idea is to re-use the 'url' and 'setUrl' states.
 The current commit is my solution.
 I'll check the instructor's solution next.
 21. My solution nearly follows the instructor's solution, with a few refinements.
 See commit differences.
 22. Exercise is to show unique searches on the buttons which also are not to include the current search.
 These 2 items are complete.
 The last item is to change the input text based on the button click.
 I have not seen a way to do this and so I will check the solution.
 Moving right along.
+23. To set the search term in the input text, all that is needed is to use 'setSearchTerm' - duh!